suphanatwong/pyEpiDisplay/docs/functional_specification.md

 ## Other Built-in Data Sources

 * Age at marriage (Marryage): A dataset containing data on the age at first marriage of attendants at a workshop in 1997.
 It has 27 observations on 7 variables.
-* Air Pollution (AirPollution): A dataset on air pollution and deaths in the UK.
-It specifically covers deaths in London from December 1st to 15th, 1952.
-* ANC Table (ANCtable): A dataset representing a table on the effect of a new Antenatal Care (ANC) method on mortality.
 * ANC data (ANCdata): A dataset recording high-risk pregnant women in a trial on new versus old ANC methods in two clinics, with the outcome being perinatal mortality.
 It contains 755 observations on 3 variables.
 * Attitudes dataset (Attitudes): Data from an attitude survey among hospital staff, focused on attitudes related to services.
 It includes 136 observations on 7 variables.
-* Bangladesh Fertility Survey (Bang): A subsample from the 1988 Bangladesh Fertility Survey, consisting of 1934 women grouped in 60 districts, with 7 variables.
 * Blood pressure (BP): Records of 100 adults from a small cross-sectional survey in 2001, investigating blood pressure and its determinants in a community.
 * Cancer survival (Compaq): Data used for checking the survival difference between cancer patients in private and public hospitals.
 It includes 1064 observations on 7 variables.
 * Data for cleaning (Planning): Data from clients of a family planning clinic, intended for practicing data cleaning, labelling, and recoding.
 It has 251 observations on 11 variables.
-* DHF99: A dataset provided for an exercise on predictors for mosquito larva infestation.
 * Ectopic pregnancy (Ectopic): Data from a case-control study investigating history of abortion as a risk factor for ectopic pregnancy.
 It has 723 observations on 4 variables and includes a case series and two control groups.
-* Familydata: A dataset of a hypothetical family, often used for instructional purposes.
-* Hakimi's data (Hakimi): A dataset related to the effect of training personnel on neonatal mortality.
 * Hookworm 1993 (HW93): Data from a study on hookworm prevalence and intensity in 1993.
 * Hookworm and blood loss: Listed as a dataset in the documentation content.
 * IUD trial admission data (IudAdmit): Data concerning the admission of cases for IUD (Intrauterine Device) trials.